 A Stock Exchange is an organized market in securities (shares, stocks and bonds).
-On this market, individuals and companies can buy shares of companies through Licensed Dealing Member (Stockbrokers) of the Stock Exchange and hence become part- owners or shareholder of these companies Similarly, individuals or companies through Stockbrokers can buy stocks and bonds of other companies and the Government, and become lenders to or creditors of these companies or the Government.
+On this market, individuals and companies can buy shares of companies through Licensed Dealing Members (Stockbrokers) of the Stock Exchange and hence become part- owners or shareholders of these companies Similarly, individuals or companies.
+Through Stockbrokers can buy stocks and bonds of other companies and the Government, and become lenders to or creditors of these companies or the Government.
 Any individuals or company who at one time or the other lent money or bought shares through the Stock Exchange can also sell back the relevant shares or stocks through the stock Exchange at any time.

 Since the Stock Exchange is an organized market, it has rules and regulations which govern it.
 These rules and regulations are designed to protect all market participants, including the individual who puts up some funds to invest.

 WHAT ARE COLLECTIVE INVESTMENT SCHEMES?

 Collective investment schemes are pools of funds that are managed on behalf of investors by a professional money manager.
 The manager uses the money to buy stocks, bonds, or other securities according to specific investment objectives that have been established for the scheme.
 In return for putting money into these funds, the investor receives shares or units that represent his/her pro-rata share of the pool of fund assets.
 In return for administering the fund and managing its investment portfolio, the fund manager charges a fee based on the value of the fund’s assets.
 Collective investment schemes in Ghana take the form of either a Mutual Fund or a Unit Trust.
 The characteristics of collective investment schemes in Ghana are provided for in the Securities Industry (Amendment) Law 2000, Act 590 and are not necessarily the same as those of other jurisdictions.